Vyral/natasha-greenhalgh-recruiting/strategy-call.md

 <p>Why are we offering this?</p>

-<p>I’ll help you for free in return that maybe, over the long term – and only if it makes sense - you’d like to learn more about working at our team and brokerage.</p>
+<p>We will help you for free in return that maybe, over the long term – and only if it makes sense - you’d like to learn more about working at our team and brokerage.</p>

-<p>Let me be clear that is not the intent of the meeting.
+<p>Let us be clear that is not the intent of the meeting.
 That’s another conversation for another time and only if you have any interest.</p>

 <p>We also figure we’ll do business together someday and we would like to get to know you.
 We enjoy seeing real estate agents succeed.
 It’s fulfilling, and We love it.</p>

 <p><strong>We invite you to request a free one-on-one business strategy meeting.</strong> We can meet for coffee, or even if it’s more convenient, a phone call or a video conference works, too.</p>

-<p>We have a questionnaire we would like you fill out so that when we meet so I’m prepared to offer you specific advice.
-When you request a call, I’ll email it to you to complete before the meeting.</p>
+<p>We have a questionnaire we would like you fill out so that when we meet so we're prepared to offer you specific advice.
+When you request a call, we will email it to you to complete before the meeting.</p>

 <p>Look forward to meeting with you.
 Let’s grow your business.</p>